ilyaslanang/capstone_project/README.md

 `docker-compose up -d`

-after running this command, *dags* folder will be created, and we can start writing the code for ingestion.
+after running this command, *dags* folder will be created, and we can start writing the code for ingestion inside that folder.